openupm/openupm-cli/README.md

 openupm add <pkg>@https://github.com/...
 openupm add <pkg>@file:...
 ```
+The package itself and all dependencies that exist in the registry will be served by the scope registry.

-Notice: openupm will not verify package name for git, https and file protocol.
+> Notice: openupm will not verify package or resolve dependencies for git, https and file protocol.

 ### Remove packages
 ```